mttwchtr/Backend-Development-Notes/README.md

 ## Programming > Terms

+**package manager**
+>  job is to obtain appropriate libraries and dependent software necessary to compile and run software on a particular operating system. - https://www.quora.com/What-is-Homebrew-for-macOS

 **unit testing**
 >  Unit testing is very fine-grained, testing single components to make sure they function properly - s4